 Important Dates, Events, and Updates

 At Dance With Me School of Dance, we do our best keep you updated about our event and class schedule.
-We also have a blog about the latest happenings at our studio in Bel Air, MD.

 We offer dance programs for students of all ages and skill levels.
 Our classes develop coordination, as well as the understanding of various dance concepts and terminologies.